Sidirgot/MarkdownBlogCMS/README.md

 - Every API endpoint controller has a corresponding Test to back it up.

 > The Javascript used for the backend is compiled on a different file than the frontend.
-This is mainly to provide the ability to choose a blade-like approach for the frontend.
+This is mainly to provide the ability to choose a blade-like approach for the frontend and keep the javascript on the frontend to a minimum.

-## State of the application

-As I previously mentioned, I am waiting for the February Laravel release.

-## Features in development

-- Currently writing a more in-depth documentation about the entire app.

 ## Future development